canada-ca/design-system/common-design-patterns/intro-block.md

 <section>
     <h2 id="avoid">What to avoid</h2>
     <p>Don’t use this on destination pages when people are trying to complete a task.</p>
+    <p>Don’t use the full-width image on topic pages, use a half-width image.</p>
 </section>
 <section>
     <h2 id="design">Content and design</h2>